-At least 5 psychotherapy approaches for bipolar disorder have been been shown to be of benefit when added to medications for the treatment of bipolar disorder, compared to medications alone.
-This essay will introduce you to each of these psychotherapies and show you some evidence of their success.
+At least 6 psychotherapy approaches for bipolar disorder have been been shown to be of benefit when added to for the treatment of bipolar disorder, compared to medications alone.

 Medications are not enough.
 At minimum, everyone needs education: outcomes are better.
 Most folks will benefit from more than psycho-education — like adding some cognitive behavioral therapy — but where are you going to find it?
 Access to these therapies is limited ($/insurance, time, finding therapists who know some of these approaches).
-There is a free online therapy that’s quite good, probably as good as a therapist in some cases, but it’s really hard to stick through.
-So, start by reading a lot of this website for the education part!
-Read on here to learn more about psychotherapy specifically for bipolar disorders…
+There is an online therapy that’s quite good, probably as good as a therapist in some cases, but it’s really hard to stick through (and now costs $39).
+So, start with the newest, simplest; and then if you wish, learn about the older ones below.

 3 Majors, 5 altogether, common ingredients